calvinalkan/better-wordpress-hooks/README.md

 AcmeEvents::dispatch( 'booking_created', $book_id, $booking_data );
 ```

-This is similar to the way ``do_action()`` works but you still get acces to most features of BetterWpHooks like
+This is similar to the way ``do_action()`` works, but you still get access to most features of BetterWpHooks like
-auto-resolution of dependencies and the testing-module.
-However you wont be able to use conditional dispatching of
+auto-resolution of dependencies and the testing module.
+However, you won't be able to use conditional dispatching of
 events quite the same as you would when using approach #1.

-In addition your listeners would need to accept the same number of parameters that you passed when dispatching the
+Besides, your listeners would need to accept the same number of parameters that you passed when dispatching the
 event.
 With approach #1 your listeners **always receive one argument only**, the event object instance.

-Using the Facade class you have to options to define arguments which both have the same outcome.
+Using the Facade class you have two options to define arguments which both have the same outcome.

 ```php
 // These are identical.